vcuse/workstation-setups/README.md

 ## Replication Package:

-If you are interested in replicating and/or investigating how we conducted this study, please read our [documentation](https://fronchetti.org/workstations/overview.html).
+If you are interested in replicating and/or investigating how we conducted this study, read our [documentation](https://fronchetti.org/workstations/overview.html).

 ## Authors